This project focuses on design thinking and problem-solving approaches. Project-specific details are intentionally abstracted or omitted.

 1. User Research

-Through quantitative research and qualitative user interviews (using MoSCoW & laddering methods), I identified the key personas and their main needs:
+Through quantitative research and qualitative user interviews (using MoSCoW & laddering methods), I worked closely with the product manager to identify the key personas and their main needs:

 • Enable cross-functional coordination